Permitting Reform – Let’s Get Loud, Take Action!

 • speed up the pace with which the U.S. builds and deploys new clean energy projects ⏰

-What is Clean Energy Permitting Reform?
+What is Clean Energy Permitting Reform About?

 Just like you need a building permit to expand your home, big energy projects must get written approval from local, state, and/or federal authorities to start construction.
 There are three key parts to successful energy permitting reform: